psychiatric-genomics-consortium/mdd-wave3-meta/README.md

 ### Step 4

 Run the meta analysis for the required population.
-If you are only doing downstream analysis on meta-analysed sumstats, go to Step 5.
+If you are only doing downstream analysis on meta-analysed sumstats, go to *Step 5*.

 A meta-analysis can be run for each ancestries group.
 For example, the European ancestries meta analysis can be run with:

 ```
-snakemake -j1 postimp_eur
+snakemake -j1 --use-conda postimp_eur
 ```

 See more about [adding additional cohorts to the meta-analysis](docs/meta.md).
 The meta analysis workflow is stored in [`rules/meta.smk`](rules/meta.smk).